 '''

-deb http://download.rexcontrols.com/repositories/debian-rex-2.50.10/ buster non-free
+deb http://download.rexcontrols.com/repositories/debian-rex-2.50/ bullseye non-free

 '''

-Replace buster with stretch if you are still running Raspbian Stretch.
-Replace debian-rex-2.50.10 with debian-rex-2.50-testing or debian-rex-2.50-next to install development branches.
+Replace bullseye with buster or stretch if you are still running the older Raspbian distribution.
+Replace debian-rex-2.50 with debian-rex-2.50-testing or debian-rex-2.50-next to install development branches.
 The "testing" branch contains a REXYGEN version that is to be released soon, but still under testing.
 The "next" branch contains the current state of a next REXYGEN version under development.
 Use these options carefully.